AOEpeople/aoe_technology_radar/radar/2017-11-01/serverless.md

 The functionality might be triggered by various sources like Http-Request, Timer-trigger, Database Trigger, Event Trigger Maintenance effort for the infastructure is highly reduced.

 But with the use of the technology the app is tied to the cloud provider.
+You can't switch to a traditional hoster anymore or run the service OnPremise.

 ## Relevant for which units ##